115th Ohio Infantry

 - Ohio In The War-Volume II.
 Whitelaw Reid.
 Moore, Wilstach & Baldwin.
 Cincinnati 1868

-- In Memorium.
+- In Memoriam.
 General John H. Sharer.
 John H. Sharer enlisted man in 115th OVI.
 65 pgs.
 NP.
 ND.
-1908?
+Alliance.
+Ohio.
+1908-10?
+Library.
+University of Mount Union.
 Alliance.
 Ohio.
 Thanks to Larry Strayer for this source.

 - Unit Bibliography.
 U.S. Army Military History Institute.
 Carlisle Barracks.
 PA.
 1995